-- 1. Push MEMORY SETTINGS. - 2.
-Push F4 (Instrument Settings). - 3.
-Push [1] (Tools). - 4.
-Push ▲ / ▼ to highlight WiFi Configuration and push wiFi to confirm.
-Or, touch WiFi Configuration touch target. - 5.
-Push ▲ / ▼ to highlight Mode and push Name | - 6.
-Select Direct Connection or WiFi-Infrastructure in the list and confirm with NIFE.
+- 1. Push (MEMORY SETTINGS).

+- Push F4 (Instrument Settings).

+- 3. Push F1 (Tools).

+- 4. Push ⚠ / ☑ to highlight WiFi Configuration and push ➡ to confirm.
+Or, touch WiFi Configuration touch target.

+- Push ▲ / ▼ to highlight Mode and push SAVE.

 WiFi Direct Connection

 The WiFi direct connection uses WPA2-PSK (pre-shared key) with AES encryption.
 The passphrase shown on the screen is required to establish a connection from a client to the device.